KartikayKaul/Matrix/README.md

  You can go to [Matrix wiki](https://github.com/DrakenWan/Matrix/wiki) to read documentation for example usage and reference.

 ## Updates
 - (commit update timestamp: 1002240943).
 I have added [`strassen algorithm`](https://en.wikipedia.org/wiki/Strassen_algorithm) for matrix multiplication.
-It speeds the multiplication for high order matrices by a lot of factor.
+It speeds the multiplication for high order matrices by a significant factor.
 I have benchmarked the three algorithms for matrix multiplication on matrix sizes starting at 512 since the cutoff value for base case of strassen algorithm is at 512.
 The benchmark results can be found [here](#benchmarked-results).
 - (commit update timestamp: 0902240138).
 You can try working with `complex` matrices and experiment.
 If any errors arise, please raise them in issues section.
 I have tried to make sure that `std::complex` matrices are handled properly handled while type conversion arises.
 - (commit update timestamp: 0902240117).
    - Added `matmul_simd` that uses AVX instructions.
 Performed benchmarking (sortof) in [main.cpp](./main.cpp) file.